Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Utah has combined with its opponents to score more than 54 points in six of eight games this season.
+- Utah and its opponents have gone over the current 54.5-point total in six of eight games this season.

-- Arizona has combined with its opponents to score more than 54 points in two games this season.
+- Arizona's games have gone over 54.5 points in two opportunities this season.

-- The two teams combine to score 51.4 points per game, 2.6 less than the total in this contest.
+- The combined points per game average of the two teams, 51.4, is 3.1 points fewer than Saturday's over/under.

-- This contest's total is 2.2 points greater than the 51.8 these two squads combine to surrender per game this season.
+- The 51.8 combined points per game that these two squads have allowed this season are 2.7 fewer than the 54.5 over/under in this contest.

-- Utes games have an average total of 52.4 points this season, 1.6 fewer than Saturday's over/under.
+- The average total in Utes games this season is 52.4, 2.1 points fewer than Saturday's over/under of 54.5 .

-- The 54 total in this game is two points higher than the 52 average total in Wildcats games this season.
+- The 52.0 PPG average total in Wildcats games this season is 2.5 points fewer than this game's over/under.

 Utah Stats and Trends

-- Utah's games this year have hit the over on six of eight set point totals (75%).
+- Utah's games this year have gone over the total in six out of eight opportunities (75%).

-- When Utah scores more than 28.6 points, it is 4-2 against the spread and 5-2 overall.
+- Utah is 4-2 against the spread and 5-2 overall this season when the team records more than 28.6 points.

-- Utah is 4-1 against the spread and 5-1 overall when the team picks up more than 356.1 yards.
+- In games that Utah piles up over 356.1 yards, the team is 4-1 against the spread and 5-1 overall.

-- This year, the Utes have turned the ball over 11 times, five more than the Wildcats' takeaways (6).
+- The Utes have turned the ball over five more times (11 total) than the Wildcats have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Utah at SISportsbook.